 Men earn more than women in almost every economic branch

-In 2022 the gender pay gap differed considerably between economic branches.
-The strongest sectors were "financial and insurance activieties" and "professional, scientific and technical activities" (each 27%).
-Men earned on average more than women in "information and communication" (22%) and "human health and social work activities" (21%).
-The branches "trades, maintenance and repair of motor vehicles" (22%) and "manufacturing" (21%), where traditionally men are more represented than woman, also show relatively high differences in earnings.
+In 2024 the gender pay gap differed considerably between economic branches.
+It was the highest in the sector "financial and insurance activities" (26%).
+Men earned on average more than women in "professionel, scientific and technical activities" (25%) and "art, entertainment, recreation" (21%).
+In "manufacturing" (19%), where traditionally men are more represented than woman, also show relatively high differences in earnings.

-The gender pay gap was relatively low in the sector "mining and quarrying" (2%) and "transport and storage" (3%).
+The gender pay gap was relatively low in the sector "transport and storage" (3%).
 However, only a few women were employed here.
-The gender pay gap was also smaller in the accommodation and food service activities and in education - sectors in which also women work more often - at 9% in both cases.
+The gender pay gap was also smaller in the accommodation and food service activities (6%) and in education (9%) - sectors in which also women work more often.

-Only in "water supply; sewerage, waste management and remediation activities" women earned slightly more on average than their male colleagues (-1%).
+Only in "water supply; sewerage, waste management and remediation activities" women earned slightly more on average than their male colleagues (each -2%).

 Information on the Indicator